 You can also use Adobe Photoshop’s save for web option to reduce file size considerably.

-Then for the WordPress users, there are plugins available to compress images that are already present on your website.
-But we would suggest manually compressing images that are already on your site.
+On WordPress, there are plugins available to compress images that are already present on your website.
+But I would suggest manually compressing images that are already on your site.

 Just find images that are of large size, compress them manually and upload again.
-Also, if you are uploading a new image, make sure it is of a minimum size using the tool mentioned above.
+Also, if you are uploading a new image, make sure it is of a minimum size.